Nationals vs. Yankees Player Props Betting Odds

 Thomas Stats

-- Thomas will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .450 with a double, two walks and an RBI.
+- Thomas hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .400 with two doubles, two walks and an RBI.

 Thomas Recent Games